Matriks404/openSMB2/README.md

 * In the level editor proper (**NOTE:** This is outdated!):
 	* In any mode:
 		* Press `START` to play the level (Note that it automatically saves the level and game doesn't return to level editor afterwards).
-		* Press left shoulder button to switch between level areas.
+		* Press `L` button to switch between level areas.
-		* Press right shoulder button to change editor mode (normal one or starting position movement tool)
+		* Press `R` button to change editor mode (normal one or starting position movement tool)
 		* Press `SELECT` to quit to the main level editor menu.
 	* When in normal editing mode (`MODE-N`):
 		* Press `Y` or `X` buttons to change selected tile.